 Challenging the status quo in art starts with a question.
 You need the courage to question in the first place.
 You need to have the courage to doubt, to be different, to look at things differently and to do them in a different way.
 This is the first step and it cannot be taught, one needs to discover it alone.
 But I have a tip on how to discover it: Be aware you can make this step.

 Be aware of the fact that you can question.
 You can question everything.
 What you do, what others do, what is being done.
 You’ll be amazed the answers you will find by starting to question.
 You’ll be amazed what you will discover if you start to question your own ideas and beliefs, in the first place.
 I think an artist has to do this incessantly.
 That is where he can find new sources of creative energy, where he can find inspiration.

 USE ALL YOUR TOOLS

 Lately I’ve been thinking a lot about what I do in photography and how this can best fulfill my artistic needs.
-I’ve said it many times, and I’m explaining why in my new video tutorial Creating (en)Visionograhy – Long Exposure, Architecture and Beyond, I don’t do photography for the sake of photography, but I use it as a tool.
+I’ve said it many times, and I’m explaining why in my new video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, I don’t do photography for the sake of photography, but I use it as a tool.
 A tool to explore the world and to express myself.
 To express the emotion I feel and to transmit it.
 My goal is to make others feel something when they look at my images.
 This way I know I could express my vision and it was understood.

 But how can I best express myself?
 How can I express all the facets of who I am.
 How can I question the world through photography, which is what I do in essence, which is my goal in art.
 Do I have the right tools?
 Do I have ALL the tools?
 Am I open enough to all the tools I could use, or am I limiting myself by “obeying” to some ideas, mines or others’, that seem to be right or that are accepted?
 Do I think freely or these ideas influence me?
 Why not question these ideas?
 Why not challenge them and what they represent?